 Turning right, there’s a lengthy upright dining table – place settings ready for whoever chooses to sit there – as well as some lower dining tables and chairs, leading on to the main buffet station.
 More on this later.

-Beyond is an impressive, floor-to-ceiling glass wall overlooking the departures hall and tarmac – much like the one in the Air New Zealand Lounge at the opposite end of the terminal.
+Beyond is an impressive, floor-to-ceiling glass wall overlooking the departures hall and tarmac – much like the one in the Air New Zealand and Plaza Premium lounges at the opposite end of the terminal.

 Seating choices are varied and plentiful, with an AC and USB power outlet within reach of most.